artisticar/artisticar.github.io/_posts/2020-02-11-Probably-Approximately-Correct.md

 ---
-title: PAC Learnability in a nutshell
+title: PAC Learning in a nutshell
 date: 2020-02-11 22:53:23
 tags:
 - Machine Learning